genema/Noisy-Spiking-Neuron-Nets/README.md

 ![PROJASGARD](https://img.shields.io/badge/Project-ASGARD-orange)

-- A theoretical framework that subsumes conventional deterministic spiking neural networks and surrogate gradients

-- Scalable spiking neural models that incorporate noisy neuronal dynamics for implicit regularization, improved robustness, and computational accounts of biological neural computation

 ## Summary
-Networks of spiking neurons underpin the extraordinary information-processing capabilities of the brain and have emerged as pillar models in neuromorphic intelligence.
-Despite extensive research on spiking neural networks (SNNs), most are established on deterministic models.
-Integrating noise into SNNs leads to biophysically more realistic neural dynamics and may benefit model performance.
-This work presents the noisy spiking neural network (NSNN) and the noise-driven learning rule (NDL) by introducing a spiking neuron model incorporating noisy neuronal dynamics.
-Our approach shows how noise may serve as a resource for computation and learning and theoretically provides a framework for general SNNs.
-We show that our method exhibits competitive performance and improved robustness against challenging perturbations than deterministic SNNs and better reproduces probabilistic neural computation in neural coding.
-This study offers a powerful and easy-to-use tool for machine learning, neuromorphic intelligence practitioners, and computational neuroscience researchers.
+Networks of spiking neurons underpin the extraordinary information-processing capabilities of the brain and have become pillar models in neuromorphic artificial intelligence.
+Despite extensive research on spiking neural networks (SNNs), most studies are established on deterministic models, overlooking the inherent non-deterministic, noisy nature of neural computations.
+This study introduces the noisy spiking neural network (NSNN) and the noise-driven learning rule (NDL) by incorporating noisy neuronal dynamics to exploit the computational advantages of noisy neural processing.
+NSNN provides a theoretical framework that yields scalable, flexible, and reliable computation and learning.
+We demonstrate that this framework leads to spiking neural models with competitive performance, improved robustness against challenging perturbations than deterministic SNNs, and better reproducing probabilistic neural computation in neural coding.
+Generally, this study offers a powerful and easy-to-use tool for machine learning, neuromorphic intelligence practitioners, and computational neuroscience researchers.

 ## Repo arch
 - models